 On December 21, 2022, the Company commenced a continuous equity offering under which the Company may sell up to an aggregate of \$1.0 billion of its common stock from time to time through a sales agent in "at the market" offerings (the "2022 ATM Program").
 Actual sales will depend on a variety of factors, including market conditions, the trading price of the Company's common stock and determinations of the appropriate sources of funding.
 The Company may sell the shares in amounts and at times to be determined by the Company, but has no obligation to sell any of the shares in the 2022 ATM Program.
 The 2022 ATM Program also allows the Company to enter into forward sale agreements.
 In no event will the aggregate number of shares sold under the 2022 ATM Program (whether under any forward sale agreement or through a sales agent), have an aggregate sales price in excess of \$1.0 billion.
-The Company expects, that if it enters into a forward sale contract, to physically settle each forward sale agreement with the forward purchaser on one or more dates specified by the Company prior to the maturity date of that particular forward sale agreement, in which case the aggregate net cash proceeds at settlement will equal the number of shares underlying the particular forward sale agreement, in which case proceeds may or may not be received or cash may be owed to the forward purchaser.
+The Company expects, that if it enters into a forward sale contract, to physically settle each forward sale agreement with the forward purchaser on one or more dates specified by the Company prior to the maturity date of that particular forward sale agreement, in which case the aggregate net cash proceeds at settlement will equal the number of shares underlying the particular forward sale agreement multiplied by the relevant forward sale price.
+However, the Company may also elect to cash settle or net share settle a particular forward sale agreement, in which case proceeds may or may not be received or cash may be owed to the forward purchaser.

 In connection with the 2022 ATM Program, the Company engaged a sales agent who may receive compensation of up to 2% of the gross sales price of the shares sold.
 Similarly, in the event the Company enters into a forward sale agreement, it will pay the relevant forward seller a commission of up to 2% of the sales price of all borrowed shares of common stock sold during the applicable selling period of the forward sale agreement.
-As of March 31, 2023, the Company had \$1.0 billion remaining for issuance under the 2022 ATM Program.
+During the six months ended June 30, 2023, the Company sold 0.3 million shares of its common stock under the 2022 ATM Program which raised net proceeds of \$14.1 million.
+As of June 30, 2023, the Company had \$985.5 million remaining for issuance under the 2022 ATM Program.